Nominations open: BGS President Elect (2026-28)

 • Represents the BGS at meetings of other professional organisations and government/NHS bodies as necessary

-• Deputises for the President at regional BGS meetings as necessary
+• Deputises for the President at BGS meetings as necessary, including supporting the Vice Presidents and other officers

-• Attends and possibly chairs any special working parties that may be set up
+• Attends and possibly chairs any special working groups that may be set up

 • Represents the BGS on the RCP Medical Specialties Board

-• Provides guidance to the BGS Chief Executive and other staff when the President is not available.
+• Works with the BGS Chief Executive and other staff.

 The overall time commitment is roughly half a day per week on average, but varies considerably from week to week, and includes the following regular meetings: